-I was also paired with a great dive partner, Virginia, with whom I was able to leisurely dive unguided.
+I was also paired with a great dive partner with whom I was able to leisurely dive unguided.
 I didn’t get to see any sharks or sea turtles, but the fish biodiversity was still enjoyable.
 In short, no complaints from me.

 2 – Day Trip to Palm Cove

 You can rent a car, but why bother when the bus can get you there quickly and cheaply?
-The Cairns TRANSLink bus takes only 40 minutes each way and, with a day-pass, you can use it for remaining Cairns day’s activities.
+The Cairns TRANSLink bus takes only 40 minutes each way and, with a day-pass, you can use it for remaining Cairns attractions of the day.

 What to Do in Palm Cove?

 The bus drops you off in the center of the beach strip right across from the beach.
 If you want to take a swim at the public beach, there is a designated swimming area of the beach that is flagged and patrolled, and has water nets for safe swimming during the jelly fish season.

 If you wish to explore, take a stroll along the beach north to the pier at which the end offers more coastal views.
 Loop back on the Williams Esplanade across the beach to shop the clothing and art shops, all accessible within a leisurely 30-minute stroll.

 Want to take it slower?
 Grab a reasonably-priced 30 or 60-minute massage at Refresh Massage in the Palm Cove Shopping Village.
 Walk-in’s welcome.

 3 – Karunda Rainforest Skyrail & Village

 This is a great way to not only see the local rainforest and habitat, but let’s face it, it’s a really just a scenic method of transportation towards shopping.

 I recommend planning this day-trip in advance and leaving at the first available morning departure to Kuranda Village so you can have more of the Karunda Village to yourself before other tourists crowd in.

-4 – Cairns Botanical Gardens
+4 – Cairns Botanic Gardens

-Just a 5-10 minute bus ride from Cairns, depending on how far south in town you are staying, you should take at least a half day to visit the Cairns Botanical Gardens.
-Entrance is FREE.
-Stroll on your own or take a guided tour of the Flecker Gardens and Watkins Munro Martin Conservatory.
-Shaded paths provide opportunities to see local birds.
+Just a 5-10 minute bus ride from Cairns, depending on how far south in town you are staying, you should take at least a half day to visit the Cairns Botanic Gardens.
+Not just entertaining, but it’s also of the things to do in Cairns for free.